magnars/creator.js/README.md

 In areas of code that needs to be highly optimized, you should of course use whatever is optimized better by current JavaScript engines.
-At the time of writing that would be the pseudo-classical function constructors and `new`.
+At the time of writing that would be the pseudo-classical inheritance style, with function constructors and `new`.

 ## License